korobsky/biostat776-intro-katherine-robsky/README.md

 Statistical Programming Project 0

-This website contains a short introduction of Katherine Katherine Robsky
+This website contains a short introduction of Katherine Robsky